 Studying Abroad

-If you enroll in a UM-sponsored Study Abroad program, you may apply for assistance through the Office of Financial Aid.
+If you enroll in a UM-sponsored study abroad program, you may apply for assistance through the Office of Financial Aid.
 We encourage you to email us if you have any questions about how your financial aid will be impacted by studying abroad.
-Non-resident students attending a non-tuition paying Study Abroad program may see a change to their existing financial aid for this experience and should submit the Study Abroad Estimate Worksheet for details.
+Non-resident students paying a program fee rather than U-M tuition for their study abroad program may see a change to their existing financial aid for this experience and should submit the Study Abroad Estimate Worksheet for details.

-The University of Michigan Grant is available to eligible U-M undergraduate students who are enrolled in their first bachelor's degree during the first 10 terms of enrollment in a college or university.
-This includes U-M or any other institution and includes enrollment during spring/summer terms.
+The University of Michigan Grant is available to eligible U-M undergraduate students who are working towards earning their first bachelor's degree and who are meeting Satisfactory Academic Progress (SAP).
 Email [email protected] for more details.

-If you enroll in a non-UM-sponsored Study Abroad program and you expect to receive academic credit that will transfer to U-M, check first with your program to see if you may apply for financial aid as a “guest student” through the sponsoring institution.
+If you study abroad independently and will not be enrolled at U-M during your term abroad, check first with your program to see if you may apply for financial aid as a "guest student" through the sponsoring institution.

-If you cannot apply for aid through the program sponsor, you may apply for aid through U-M’s Office of Financial Aid but because you are attending a non-UM program, you will be eligible only for federal aid programs.
-If you have a U-M grant or scholarship and you choose a non-UM program, your scholarship or grant will be canceled for the term abroad; when you return, you must transfer your credits back to have your scholarship reinstated.
+If you cannot apply for aid through the sponsoring institution, you may apply for aid through U-M's Office of Financial Aid, so long as you are transferring credit back to your degree at Michigan.
+Because you are attending a non-UM program, you will only be eligible for federal aid programs.
+If you have an institutional grant or scholarship and you choose a non-UM program, your scholarship or grant will be canceled for the term abroad.
+When you return, you must transfer your credits back to U-M to have your scholarship reinstated.

 If you are receiving a departmental or private scholarship, check to make sure you are eligible for the scholarship while attending a non-UM study abroad program.